bluwy/website/src/projects/penn-todo/index.md

   - PostgreSQL
 ---

 A todo app built with PostgreSQL, Express and Nuxt.
-It offers custom email authentication and simple todos management.
+It offers custom email authentication and simple todo management.

 <!-- endexcerpt -->